eclipse-platform/eclipse.platform.images/org.eclipse.images.renderer/README.md

 eclipse.svg.sourcedirectory - a string that specifies the directory name where the SVGs are taken from (defaults to "eclipse-svg") eclipse.svg.targetdirectory - a string that specifies the directory name where the PNGs are written to (defaults to "eclipse-png")

+Note: The renderer always renders all svg icons.
+The renderer may produce binary different png files (that look identical) on different hardware.
+So it's a good idea only to commit the files that "really" did change and reset the changes to all the other files.

 SASS/CSS Stylesheet Rendering (Experimental)

 Icons can be rendered using an alternate stylesheet theme, which are located in eclipse-css.
 Rendering with stylesheets